Oberhausen Manifesto

-The Oberhausen Manifesto was a declaration by a group of 26 young German filmmakers at the International Short Film Festival Oberhausen, North Rhine-Westphalia on 28 February 1962.
-The manifesto was a call to arms to establish a "new German feature film".
+The Oberhausen Manifesto was a declaration by a group of 26 young West German filmmakers at the International Short Film Festival Oberhausen, North Rhine-Westphalia on 28 February 1962.
+The manifesto was a call to arms to establish a "new [West] German feature film".
 It was initiated by Haro Senft and among the signatories were the directors Alexander Kluge and Edgar Reitz.
 The manifesto was associated with the motto "Papas Kino ist tot" (Papa's cinema is dead), although this phrase does not appear in the manifesto itself.